asyncPranav/Obsidian/Unit 2 - Constitution.md

 - He is the **first citizen of India** and acts as the **symbol of unity, integrity, and sovereignty** of the nation.

+---

+## 🏛️ Article 52:

+There shall be a president of India who would be the Head of the union executive.